mussonindustrial/pyro/packages/pyro-gateway/README.md

 > [!IMPORTANT]
 > The implementation is pretty naïve at the moment; if you import resources into a project that doesn't exist you'll end up with orphaned files.
-> More work is coming to make it impossible to mess up, but at least it does work.
+> More work is coming to make it impossible to mess up.

 ## Changelog